 Cosmetic acupuncture is a non-invasive treatment that involves using acupuncture to improve skin and fight the ageing process.
 Proponents claim that cosmetic acupuncture can help reduce wrinkles, diminish fine lines, remove age spots, and lift droopy eyelids.

-Cosmetic acupuncture stimulates natural production of collagen.
+Acupuncture stimulates the natural production of collagen.
 The insertion of the tiny needles creates a type of "micro trauma" which initiates a healing response and collagen production.

-Crystal Gua Sha massage is used alongside acupuncture to relax the facial muscles and increase the flow of blood to the skin which brings red blood cells, white blood cells & stimulates the production of collagen in order to rebuild the skin.
+Crystal Gua Sha massage is used alongside acupuncture to relax the facial muscles and increase the flow of blood to the skin, bringing red & white blood cells to the skin whilst stimulating the production of collagen in order to rebuild the skin.

 3 Step Process

 Fine needles are inserted on the face and possibly hands and feet for grounding.
 Relax whilst they do their work with the option of listening to some anti-ageing hypnosis at the same time.

 A warming roller massages the face whilst the heat shrinks the collagen to tighten and lift.
 The sensation is very enjoyable and nurturing.